IT Project Backlog Out of Control? Get More Done with Less Effort

 One of the biggest challenges when it comes to accelerating IT programs is being able to get a clear view across your environment.
 Knowing what assets you are supporting, who is using them, what they are accessing, where everything is and how all your IT components interact with or depend on each other are key questions to ask.

 But it’s getting hard to answer those questions as you support a growing mix of end-user and company-owned devices and applications.
-55% of the respondents to the EIU survey reported business units are doing more than IT to procure or develop new applications.
-This might come as no surprise to many - growing cloud adoption has made it simpler for purchases to be made outside of the IT domain.
+55% of the respondents to the EIU survey saying business units are doing more than IT to procure or develop new applications.
+This can come as no surprise to many - growing cloud adoption has made it simpler for purchases to be made outside of the IT domain.
 53% of survey respondents expect that this decentralized decision-making process will increase over the next 12 months.

 To access critical program data, you must turn to multiple IT tools, databases, and systems.
 You need to query your CMDB’s, ITSM’s, Access Management Systems, HR records and many more repositories, before you can aggregate the data in a single place and validate it by checking with team leaders and end users.
 Because your tools don’t communicate with each other this is usually managed by several people inputting data manually into a spreadsheet – and takes many hours, weeks, or months to do.